chrisbchoi/cc-gatsby-tests-example/README.md

 <h1 align="center">
   Gatsby's default starter
 </h1>
+This sample started from Gatsby Default starter stater with unit tests and e2e tests configured.

+Please see below for the standard introductions to gatsbyjs.

 Kick off your project with this default boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.